deepsense-ai/ds-template/docs/template_structure.md

 We also have a few basic tests to ensure that cookiecutter project can be generated just fine.

-Note that to make sure everything is working correctly we also use [`ds-template-test`](https://gitlab.com/deepsense.ai/work/ds-template-test) repository to manually generate and test changes (CI, linters etc).

-Unfortunately, we cannot automate it unless we switch to paid GitLab.
+In the future we will like to introduce some automating testing of generated project and maybe some example preview.

 ## Documentation

 Actually what are you reading just now :)

-We use Sphinx documentation and content is in `docs/` directory and it is hosted [on Gitlab Pages](https://deepsense.ai.gitlab.io/work/ds-template/).
+We use Sphinx documentation and content is in `docs/` directory and it is hosted [on GitHub Pages](https://deepsense-ai.github.io/ds-template//).

 To build locally:
 ```bash